coderedcorp/coderedcms/README.md

 ## Inspiration and Design Philosophy

 ### Inspiration from WordPress
 We the creators of CodeRed CMS deal with WordPress sites on a daily basis.
-While WordPress is fantastic for blogs and do-it-yourself websites, we feel it is very frustrustrating for use in a professional environment where the site needs to be actively enhanced, maintained, and secured on a daily basis.
+While WordPress is fantastic for blogs and do-it-yourself websites, we feel it is very frustrating for use in a professional environment where the site needs to be actively enhanced, maintained, and secured on a daily basis.
 We designed CodeRed CMS as a marketing-focused WordPress replacement, *not* a WordPress clone.
 The intended audience is an agency, technology firm, business, or non-profit who has at least one full stack web developer managing the website.

 WordPress users will feel comfortable with CodeRed CMS, as many of the editing and design paradigms are similar such as: